totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 ### w_rules

 There are three types of alerts: ANOMALY_NO_SIGNAL, ANOMALY_USAGE, and ANOMALY_LATENCY_SPIKE.
-The ANOMALY_NO_SINGAL alert means the device is outside the coverage area.
-The ANOMALY_USAGE alert means the device is being attacked or there is malware.
+The ANOMALY_NO_SIGNAL alert means that the device is outside the coverage area.
+The ANOMALY_USAGE alert means that the device is being attacked or there is malware.
 The ANOMALY_LATENCY_SPICE alert means there are equipment failures due to high demand.
 This Lua window applies alert generation logic to Input event fields, aggregated fields, and events where change is detected by the analytics algorithm.

 Explore the setting for the w_rules window:
 1. Open the project in SAS Event Stream Processing Studio and select the w_rules window.
 2. In the right pane, expand **Lua Settings**.
-3. Under **Code source**, you will see the following window of code:
+3. Under **Code source**, you see the following window of code:

 ```lua
 local alert_id = 1